Dry Eyes or Blepharitis Involves the Part of The Eyelid Where the Eyelashes Grow

 There Is a Temperature Controller Attached to The Wire That Regulates the Temperature.

-Immediately After Using the Mask, Use a Washcloth Moistened with Warm Water And a Few Drops of Diluted Baby Shampoo to Wash Away Any Oily Debris or Scales at The Base of Your Eyelashes.
+Immediately After Using the Mask, Use a Washcloth Moistened with Warm Water to Wash Away Any Oily Debris or Scales at The Base of Your Eyelashes.

 PREHEAT THE MASK FOR 5 MINUTES PRIOR TO WEARING